 Oh, and Bats and Joker engage in a Schumacher-worthy battle of puns and the Batboat (coming to stores this Christmas!) makes a gratuitous ten-second appearance, but who gives a crap?

 Epilogue: antidote’s been invented through the miracle of Bat-science, the guard’s a-okay, and Arkham gets a new patient.
-Who can break the fourth wall, apparently, but is anyone really surprised?
+And loses a fourth wall.

-As coming-out parties go, this isn’t exactly the gold standard.
+As Bat-debuts go, this isn’t really what I’d call a gold standard.
 Batman ’66 kicked off by introducing the world to the sheer loony glee that was Frank Gorshin’s Riddler and the Batusi.
 That Other Show provided some truly gorgeous music and animation that more than made up for the ho-hum Man-Bat plot.
 Batman Begins, for better or worse, launched a new Renaissance in superhero filmmaking.
 Hell, even The Brave and the Bold gets points for using a hero as obscure as Jaime Reyes to establish its anything-goes premise.

 This, though… it’s basically a poor man’s Batman ’89, so if you’re not a fan of the character designs or guitar riffs, there’s not much to recommend it.
-Please do believe me, though, when I say that it gets much better later on, and if nothing else, Richardson’s Joker voice does kinda grow on you.
+Please do believe me, though, when I say that it gets much better later on, and if nothing else, Richardson’s vocals do tend to grow on a guy.

 Next: Now is not the time for too many Chris Nolan jokes.
 That comes later.